Egress Gateways with TLS Origination

 Note that any pod that you can exec and curl from would do.

 • Create a shell variable to hold the name of the source pod for sending requests to external services.
-If you used the sleep sample, run:
+If you used the curl sample, run:

 • For macOS users, verify that you are using openssl version 1.1 or later: